harlo/harlo.github.io/_posts/2014-04-16-so_im_excited_about_git-annex.markdown

 git checkout -b master
 {% endhighlight %}

-4. make a little tornado server to handle git hooks.
+### 4. make a little tornado server to handle git hooks.

 Git hooks are bash scripts that execute whenever a certain event goes off.
 With git-annex, whenever a file is added to our remote repository on the server, git's post-receive hook fires.
 So, let's use that to automatically sync the files: pulling them and their metadata into our remote.
-This is a sample script in python called __api.py__
+This is a sample script in python called `api.py`:

 {% highlight python %}
 import re, os, signal